-Many high school students overlook the community college segment when considering higher education.
-According to the American Association of Community Colleges, over 8 million students now attend community colleges, an increase of 40% since 2005.
+Many high school students overlook community colleges when considering higher education.
+According to the Community College Research Center, 8.7 million students attended community colleges in 2016-2017.
+34 percent of all undergraduate students attended school at the community college level.
 Why are community colleges worth a serious look in today's higher education marketplace?

 Reasons to Consider Community College